HSE National Ambulance Service: Intermediate care

 In addition to frontline emergency ambulance services, the HSE National Ambulance Service provides a routine and non-routine inter-facility transfer service 24 hours a day.
 In 2012, the NAS introduced the Intermediate Care Vehicle (ICV).
-This specially designed vehicle is equipped and crewed for the purpose of providing an inter-facility transfer service and responding to low acuity 999 calls, which in turn will make more frontline vehicles, crewed by higher skilled paramedics and advanced paramedics, available for emergencies.
-The ICVs are capable of being utilised as first responders/additional vehicles for emergencies.
-The vehicles are crewed by two Pre Hospital Emergency Care Council (PHECC) registered Emergency Medical Technicians called Intermediate Care Operatives (ICOs).
+This specially designed vehicle is equipped and crewed for the purpose of providing an inter-facility transfer service and responding to low acuity 999 calls, which in turn will make more frontline vehicles, crewed by paramedics and advanced paramedics, available for emergencies.
+The ICVs are capable of being utilised as first responders/additional vehicles for emergencies, it’s important to note the ICVs regularly respond to high acuity emergency calls and often transport patients to emergency departments.
+The vehicles are crewed by two Pre Hospital Emergency Care Council (PHECC) registered Emergency Medical Technicians (formerly known as Intermediate Care Operatives (ICOs).

 Specialist services

 The NAS is also responsible for providing decontamination services in the event of a chemical, biological or nuclear incident.
 A special-purpose Incident Response Team (IRT) is available to deploy and operate the decontamination service.
 The Marine Ambulance Response Team (MART) was established primarily in response to concerns of the risk of mass casualty/mass patient incidents on board the many Irish Sea ferry services travelling between Ireland and Great Britain.
-This service is provided in conjunction with the Irish Coast Guard.
+This service is provided in conjunction with the Irish Coast Guard and Dublin Fire Brigade.
 The NAS also provides a Neonatal Intensive Care emergency ambulance service and a Mobile Intensive Care Unit which are available 24-hours a day nationwide to transport their respective patients and medical teams to specialised facilities.